DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDiagram/4 Events/Events.md

 ---
 ##### shortDescription
-This section describes events this widget fires.
+This section describes events this UI component fires.

 ---